Bear Elite Hybrid vs Sealy Posturepedic Plus Hybrid Medium

 Bear Elite Hybrid vs Sealy Posturepedic Plus Hybrid Medium: What Actually Differs

 Both the Bear Elite Hybrid and Sealy Posturepedic Plus Hybrid Medium are hybrid mattresses, so the real differences come down to firmness tuning, performance ratings, and price rather than construction type.
-The Bear Elite Hybrid stands 14" tall versus 13" for the Sealy Posturepedic Plus Hybrid Medium — a 1.0" gap that matters if you need deep-pocket sheets or are pairing with an adjustable base.
-Both sit at roughly 5/10 on the firmness scale — a medium feel — so neither one is the answer if you need a dramatically different support level.
-The single largest performance gap is in pressure relief: the Bear Elite Hybrid rates noticeably higher than the Sealy Posturepedic Plus Hybrid Medium, which is the deciding factor if that dimension is high on your list.
-On a Queen, the Sealy Posturepedic Plus Hybrid Medium runs $799 versus $1,485 for the Bear Elite Hybrid — roughly $686 (46%) less, which is enough to factor into the decision unless the pricier model wins clearly on the specs you care about.
+The Bear Elite Hybrid stands 14" tall versus 12" for the Sealy Posturepedic Plus Hybrid Medium — a 2.0" gap that matters if you need deep-pocket sheets or are pairing with an adjustable base.
+Both sit at roughly 6/10 on the firmness scale — a medium-firm feel — so neither one is the answer if you need a dramatically different support level.
+The single largest performance gap is in cooling: the Bear Elite Hybrid rates noticeably higher than the Sealy Posturepedic Plus Hybrid Medium, which is the deciding factor if that dimension is high on your list.
+On a Queen, the Sealy Posturepedic Plus Hybrid Medium runs $999 versus $1,485 for the Bear Elite Hybrid — roughly $486 (33%) less, which is enough to factor into the decision unless the pricier model wins clearly on the specs you care about.
 Trial periods aren't symmetrical either: the Bear Elite Hybrid ships with a 120-night sleep trial versus 90 nights for the Sealy Posturepedic Plus Hybrid Medium, giving you a longer in-home runway to send it back if the feel doesn't land.

 Which Is Better For Your Sleep Style?